Wild Child Discovery Fridays:

+educators to bring a visiting spark to your Friday program.
 We use experiential activities, games, and art to help give our programs focus but also enable us to take advantage of teachable moments that arise in nature.
-We include some time for free play in our programs because we believe that free play is essential for healthy child development and that children are learning as they unleash their imaginations in wild spaces.
+We include time for free play in our programs because we believe that free play is essential for healthy child development and that children are learning as they unleash their imaginations in wild spaces.

 Once filled, it can be sent to firstname.lastname@example.org.